Seeds @ city urban farm

 - Enjoy a beautiful, working farm right on campus

-- Purchase local seasonal produce at our weekly Thursday farm stand on campus *during the academic year only
+- Purchase local, seasonal produce on campus from our weekly Monday farm stand

-Sign up for our weekly email newsletter and stay up-to-date about Seeds@City Urban Farm and the Sustainable Urban Agriculture Program: Scroll to the bottom of this page, or CLICK HERE.
+Sign up for our weekly email newsletter and stay updated with Seeds@City Urban Farm and the Sustainable Urban Agriculture Program: CLICK HERE.

 Seeds @ City Urban Farm would not be possible without the continual support of the San Diego City College Foundation.